Carlos José Pereira de Lucena

-Carlos José Pereira de Lucena (Recife, Brazil, September 30, 1943) is a Brazilian computer science researcher.
+Carlos José Pereira de Lucena (born September 30, 1943) is a Brazilian computer science researcher.
 He is one of the pioneers of computer science research in Brazil, having worked on the first computer in Latin America, and being a founding member of the Brazilian Computer Society.
 As of 2018, Lucena's research work has had over 9,500 citations.

 Early life and education

 Lucena was born in Recife, Pernambuco in 1943.
 His parents moved to Rio de Janeiro when he was 2 years old.
 In 1965, he got a bachelor's degree in Economics with emphasis in Mathematics at the Pontifical Catholic University of Rio de Janeiro (PUC-Rio).

 He continued his studies abroad, obtaining a M.Sc. in Computer Science and Applied Analysis at the University of Waterloo in 1969, and a Ph.D. in Computer Science at the University of California at Los Angeles (UCLA) in 1974.
 In 1975, he did post-doc research at IBM Research in the United States.